mincongzhang/CodeX_public/README.md

 Readme:
 Don't Wear the GearVR first.
 Launch the apps in two devices.
-Player 1 press "Start server" button
-Player 2 press "Join server" button to join game
+Player 1 press "Start server" button(wait for a few second) Player 2 press "Join server" button to join game
 Then put on the GearVR and enjoy.